The Korean skincare routine

 12-step routine

 Yes, there are still more steps.
-If you make it to 10 steps and feel like continuing, another common one is a 12-step routine.
+If you get to 10 steps and feel like continuing, another common one is a 12-step routine.

 Follow the 10-step routine first and include these two additional steps:

-If you've grown to love the dewiness that comes with that "glass skin" you've worked so hard for, a periodic mist will help maintain and reactivate the products you use.
+If you have grown to love the usability that comes with that "glass skin" you have worked so hard for, a mist at regular intervals will help maintain and reactivate the products you use.

-A weekly facial, complete with massage, is not uncommon for Koreans and those who faithfully follow a Korean skincare routine.
+A facial treatment every week, complete with massage, is not unusual for Koreans and those who faithfully follow a Korean skincare routine.

 Morning and evening routines

-Morning and evening routines don't have to be the same.
+Morning and evening routines do not have to be the same.

-Morning routines can be much more streamlined, with a focus on moisturizing and sun protection.
+Morning routines can be much more streamlined, focusing on hydration and sun protection.

-Longer routines can be reserved for the evenings, including exfoliants, eye creams, masks and more.
+Longer routines can be reserved for the evenings, including exfoliators, eye creams, masks, and more.

 Different skin types

-Different skin types may need to keep a few things in mind when determining the best products and steps for their Korean skincare routine.
+Different skin types may need to keep a few things in mind when deciding the best products and steps for their Korean skincare routine.

 For oily skin

-Despite what you might think, using an oil-based cleanser for oily skin is not counterintuitive.
+Despite what you might think, it is not counterintuitive to use an oil-based cleanser for oily skin.
 If you have oily skin, don't be afraid to embrace double cleansing.

-For toner, oily skin types want a light and less emollient formula.
+For toners, oily skin types should opt for a light and less emollient formula.

 For dry skin

-For those with extra dry skin, you may only want to use an oil-based cleanser.
+For those with extra dry skin, you might just want to use an oil-based cleanser.
 Pay attention to how your skin feels and make the decision that makes the most sense.

-For toner, dry skin benefits from moisturizing substances, such as hyaluronic acid.
+For toners, dry skin benefits from moisturizing ingredients, such as hyaluronic acid.

 For combination skin